hannanmumtaz/SimpleIdentityServer.Samples/Documentations/OpenIdGrantTypeWithSession.md

 ## Purpose

-The objective of this tutorial is to offer the possibility to your end-users to authenticate against your website with their local or external accounts.
+The objective of this tutorial is to offer the possibility to the end-users to authenticate against an ASP.NET CORE website with their local or external accounts.
 The difference with the previous tutorial is the lifecycle of the session is not managed by the website but by the OPENID provider via the [session management mechanism](http://openid.net/specs/openid-connect-session-1_0.html).

 ![images\openidGrantTypeImplicitWithSessionWorkflow](images\openidGrantTypeImplicitWithSessionWorkflow.png)

 1. The REACT.JS application redirects the user-agent to the authorization endpoint